niklasad1/AoC2018/README.md

 # Advent of Code 2018
 My solutions to [Advent of Code](https://adventofcode.com/) written in Rust.

-I'm not focusing special just to write some nice idiomatic that is fast.
+I'm not focusing special just to write some nice idiomatic Rust that is fast.

 ## How to run code
 ```bash